brown/protobuf/README.md

 cd protobuf/protoc/lisp

 # Copy strutil.h from the Google's protocol buffer compiler source
-# directory:
+# directory that you downloaded earlier:
 cp /tmp/google-protobuf/src/google/protobuf/stubs/strutil.h .

 # Change INSTALL_ROOT and PROTOC_ROOT in Makefile.
 INSTALL_ROOT indicates
 # where protoc-gen-lisp should be installed.
 PROTOC_ROOT indicates where
-# you installed Google's protobuf compiler when you compiled it in step 1.
+# you installed Google's protobuf compiler, when you compiled it in step 1.

 # Compile and install the Lisp protoc plugin.
 make install
 ```

+Once both `protoc` and `protoc-gen-lisp` are installed, download and install
-3. Download and install the Common Lisp packages that protobuf depends on.
+the Common Lisp packages that Protobuf depends on.
+First, you'll need ASDF,
-First, you'll need ASDF, but it comes pre-installed in most Common Lisp
+but it comes pre-installed in most Common Lisp distributions.
+You'll also need
-distributions.
-You'll also need com.google.base, which is available via
+the com.google.base package, which is available via Quicklisp.
+To run all the
-Quicklisp.
-To run all the tests, you'll need the Stefil testing package and
+tests, you'll need the Stefil testing package and its dependencies:
-its dependencies: hu.dwim.stefil, hu.dwim.asdf, alexandria.
-All of these can
+hu.dwim.stefil, hu.dwim.asdf, alexandria.
+All of these can easily be
-easily be downloaded using Quicklisp.
+downloaded using Quicklisp.

-If you're not using Allegro, CLisp, or SBCL, you may need trivial-utf8, again
+If you're not using Allegro, CLISP, or SBCL, you may need trivial-utf8, again
 available via Quicklisp.

+Once you have acquired all Protobuf's dependencies, make them available to
-4. Make protobuf and its dependencies available to ASDF.
-There are several
-ways to do this and you should consult the ASDF documentation to determine what
+ASDF.
+There are several ways to do this and you should consult the ASDF
-will work best for you.
-If you've downloaded dependencies using Quicklisp,
+documentation to determine what will work best for you.
+If you've downloaded
-then ASDF will automatically know about them.
+dependencies using Quicklisp, then ASDF automatically knows about them.

 ASDF and its manual are available [here](http://common-lisp.net/project/asdf).

-On my system, I tell ASDF where to find the protobuf system files by creating a
+On my system, I tell ASDF where to find Protobuf's system files by creating a
-file called `source-registry.conf` in directory `/home/brown/.config/common-lisp`
+file called `source-registry.conf` in directory
-with the following contents:
+`/home/brown/.config/common-lisp` with the following contents:

 ```
 (:source-registry